04 Jun Setting Goals To Help You Develop Into A Better Rider

 We tend to get fixated on creating goals that are more about the destination than the journey.
 Your end goal shouldn’t be solely what you focus on, it should be there to simply provide you with direction.
 Otherwise you spend all your time trying to attain that goal and forget to enjoy the journey along the way.

 Think about goals that will help create a compelling journey for you.
 Establish what it is you want to do, what excites you and what you value in life.
-Once you know these, regardless of whether you reach that end goal of trotting down the centre line at nationals or riding grandprix it won’t seem so significant because you’ve experienced an awesome journey getting there.
+Once you know these, regardless of whether you reach that end goal of trotting down the centre line at nationals or riding grandprix it won’t seem so scary because you’ve experienced an awesome journey getting there.

 3. Take a step back